Blake Lively Gets Real About What Being Pregnant Is Really Like

 By complaining, though, she's probably saying things a lot of pregnant women can relate to.

-She has also talked about how mums on social media can make her feel inferior.
+She has also talked about how moms on social media can make her feel inferior.
 It's nice for the rest of us to know even Lively struggles with this stuff, too.

 On The Tonight Show, she told host Jimmy Fallon that she was barely keeping it together with her second pregnancy.
 “It should be illegal to be pregnant in New York in July," she said.
 "I’m going to make my water break just to cool down."